 - home-made cosmetics and toiletries (learn how to make them here)

 - anything else that looks cool!

-Get creative and any you don’t sell will make presents for your friends and family.
+Get creative and whatever doesn’t sell, you can recycle as presents for your friends and family.

-Just put your area into the box and see what jobs it comes up with near you.
+To find work near you, simply put your area into the box and see what jobs it comes up with.

-Make the most of the seasonal period, think of it as a great opportunity to bag yourself a great job so you really can have a merry Christmas and a happy new year.
+Christmas is known as a time you tend to spend more cash than usual but with a Christmas job sorted, you might just balance things out.
+So, make the most out of the festive season.
+Perhaps think of it as a great opportunity to bag yourself a great job so you really can have a merry Christmas and a happy new year.

 Let us know in the comments below if you have come up with your own ideas for this season!